 You may have noticed the different socks I wore in the photos with each pair of shorts.
-Yes, I love my bike socks and bright colorful jerseys too.
+Yes, I love my bike socks and bright, colorful jerseys too.
 My closet has more space dedicated to bike clothing than ‘regular’ clothing these days.
-My favorite socks tend to be from SockGuy, DEFEET, and recently Stolen Goat, but I’m always on the lookout for more great (colorful!) socks, so would love your recommendations!
+My favorite socks tend to be from SockGuy, DEFEET, and recently Stolen Goat, but I’m always looking for more (colorful!) socks, so I would love your recommendations!

 When it comes to bikes, those In The Know Cycling boy testers have nothing on me!

 * * * * * * *

 This is my first review as a new member of the In The Know Cycling Test Team and the first woman-specific one we’ve done on the site!
 Thank you so much for reading.
 Please let me know what you think of anything I’ve written or ask any questions you might have in the comment section below.